ropensci/ijtiff/README.md

 ## TL;DR

-*ImageJ* sometimes writes channel information in TIFF files in a peculiar way, meaning that most ordinary TIFF-reading softwares don’t read this channel information correctly. `ijtiff` knows about *ImageJ*’s peculiarities, so it can be relied upon to read *ImageJ*-written TIFF files correctly.
+*ImageJ* sometimes writes channel information in TIFF files in a peculiar way, meaning that most ordinary TIFF reading softwares don’t read this channel information correctly. `ijtiff` knows about *ImageJ*’s peculiarities, so it can be relied upon to read *ImageJ*-written TIFF files correctly.